-We eat a lot of salmon in our house.
-We usually marinate it, then grill or roast it whole but in this recipe we cut it up into chunks, apply a pomegranate glace and stick it on skewers to cook on the grill.
+This recipe for pomegranate glazed salmon is perfect for our family because we eat a lot of salmon in our house.
+We usually marinate it, then grill or roast it whole, but in this recipe, we cut it up into chunks, apply a pomegranate glace, and stick it on skewers to cook on the grill.

-My wife and I met Chef Solomonov at the Chef for Silver Springs Martin Luther School fund raiser last week.
-We have also dined at his restaurant Zahav in Philadelphia a few years ago so it was great to meet him and get a copy of his new cookbook.
+Last week, my wife and I met Chef Solomonov at the Chef for Silver Springs Martin Luther School fundraiser.
+We also dined at his restaurant Zahav, in Philadelphia a few years ago, so it was great to meet him and get a copy of his new cookbook.

 Prepping the Salmon

-In order to firm up the salmon so it doesn’t fall apart when cut up into chunks and stuck on skewers, it’s necessary to give it a quick cure with salt and some other ingredients for about 4 hours.
+To firm up the salmon so it doesn’t fall apart when cut up into chunks and stuck on skewers, it’s necessary to give it a quick cure with salt and some other ingredients for about 4 hours.

 Then, you must devise something to hold the skewers over the fire at just the right height.
 I opted to use my grill but would be open to charcoal another time.

-I did a quick search at Amazon and found over 8 brands of pomegranate molasses priced between $6 - $14 per bottle.
+I did a quick search at Amazon and found over eight brands of pomegranate molasses priced between $6 - $14 per bottle.
 If you plan ahead and don’t want to make your own, it’s readily available online.

-We prepared this meal with friends from Utah.
+We prepared this pomegranate glazed salmon with friends from Utah.
 Isaac is a brewer for Uinta Breweries and is teaching me a ton about different styles of beer and how they are made.

-With dinner, we served his Uinta Brewery's Hop Nosh IPA along with a Westmalle Trappast Ale and an Allagash Confluence.
-All different.
-All extremely good.
+We served his Uinta Brewery's Hop Nosh IPA with dinner, a Westmalle Trappist Ale, and an Allagash Confluence.